Chapter 1: Symbols

 Chapter 2: The Tale

-Callie slept badly that night, dreaming of golden rivers swirling around her, tossing her this way and that.
+Callie slept badly that night, tossing and turning as she dreamt of golden rivers swirling around her.
 In the morning she awoke to the discomfort of her feet scratching against some kind of crumbs.
 Pulling back the blanket, Callie found that her sheet was covered not in crumbs, but in semi-transparent fish scales identical to the one she had found the night before.
 Suppressing a scream, she scrambled out of bed and stared at the scales in shock.
 "What is going on?"
 Callie whispered.
 She turned around with a jolt at the sound of her mother unexpectedly knocking on her bedroom door.
 Callie rushed to pull her blanket over her bed and managed to hide the scales just in time for the door to open.

 Her mother leaned her head into the room.
-“I’m in a hurry this morning, so you are on your own for breakfast,” she said.
-Callie’s mother worked as an editor for a book publishing company and often had to work late.
+“I’m in a hurry this morning, so you’re on your own for breakfast,” she said.
+Callie’s mother worked as an editor for a publishing company and often had to work late.
 “I have a deadline this Friday, so I may be home after eight again tonight.”

 Callie nodded her understanding, and her mother closed the door only to open it immediately once more.
 “Are you sure you’re all right?” she asked.